-Japan’s culture blends into a fusion of traditional and modern.
-This is evident in the music scene, which includes a vast array of artists who perform genres ranging from J-Pop (Japanese pop) to J-Punk.
-Many Japanese artists also continue to embrace traditional and folk-style songs.
+Japan’s culture is a fusion of traditional and modern.
+This is especially evident in the music scene, which includes a vast array of artists who perform everything from J-Pop and J-Punk, to traditional and folk-style Japanese songs.

 5 Famous Japanese Songs

 1. “Tegami (Haikei Jūgo no Kimi e)“

 “Letter: Greetings to a 15 Year Old” was written and performed by Angela Aki.
 The lyrics are instructions to a 15 year old about how to appreciate and make the most of life.